August 2025 Collection Weight Was 2,692 Pounds

 We could not do this monthly collection without our volunteer drivers who cover several neighborhoods.

-The curated food list including the November 2023 most needed items that match CORA's Inventory for providing families with the food they most will soon be posted below on this page.
+The curated food list including the November 2024 items that best match CORA's Inventory needs for providing families with the food they need most is posted below on this page.

 Photos Above Are Views of CORA's New Building